Van Patrick

+Biography

-He graduated from Texas Christian University (TCU), where he played football with future Washington Redskins quarterback and Pro Football Hall of Fame inductee Sammy Baugh.
+Patrick graduated from Texas Christian University (TCU), where he played football with future Washington Redskins quarterback and Pro Football Hall of Fame inductee Sammy Baugh.
 He also played baseball and basketball at TCU.

 After graduating, he began his broadcast career as a baseball play-by-play announcer in various minor leagues, including the International League, the Texas League and the old Southern Association.
 His first major league play-by-play broadcasting was with the world-champion-to-be Cleveland Indians in 1948.
 He also called the World Series along with celebrated sportscaster Red Barber.
 Game 2 of that Series announced by Patrick, won by the Indians, made television history.
-Telecast live from Braves Field in Boston, it was shown aboard the Baltimore and Ohio Railroad's Marylander passenger train travelling between Washington, D.C. and New York City using a receiver operated by Bendix Corporation technicians.
+Telecast live from Braves Field in Boston, it was shown aboard the Baltimore and Ohio Railroad's Marylander passenger train travelling between Washington, D.C., and New York City using a receiver operated by Bendix Corporation technicians.
 An Associated Press reporter observing the demonstration said, "Technically, it was surprisingly good."